powsybl/pypowsybl-jupyter/README.md

 Widgets for [pypowsybl](https://github.com/powsybl/pypowsybl) in the Jupyter notebook.

+The widgets should work with versions of Jupyter Lab >= 4, Notebook >= 7.

 ## Installation

-You can install the widget binaries using `pip`:
+You can install the widgets binaries using `pip`:

 ```bash
 pip install pypowsybl_jupyter